kathehann/baked-goods-classifier/README.md

 - Average F1 Score: 70.4%
 - Average Accuracy: 82.4%

-The plot below displays the average performance across the folds in terms of Accuracy, Precision, Recall, and F1-score.
+The plot below displays the average performance across the folds in terms of Accuracy, Precision, Recall, and F1-score as compared to our baseline model results.

-<iframe src="assets/final_model_cv_metrics.html" width="100%" height="500px"></iframe>
+<iframe src="assets/baseline_vs_final_model.html" width="100%" height="500px"></iframe>

 - **Accuracy** reflects the overall proportion of correctly classified observations.
 - **Precision** measures how many of the predicted baked goods were actually baked goods.